devops-360-online/go-with-me-ml/README.md

 # ML Inference Architecture

-A Kubernetes-based platform for scalable machine learning inference with automatic scaling and quota management.
+A scalable and production-ready architecture for deploying ML models, with a focus on high throughput, asynchronous processing, token-based quota management, and automatic scaling.

 ## What This Project Does